Field ReferenceSettings

 A user has exactly one role.
 To temporarily elevate, change the role and revert when done — every change is audit-logged.

 The catch-all.
-Date/time format, timezone, default page (which surface to land on after login), feature toggles for unreleased capabilities.
-Most of this is one-time setup; a few items are user-level overrides at /profile.
+Date and time format, timezone, default page (which surface to land on after login), feature toggles for unreleased capabilities.
+Most of this is one-time setup; a few items are user-level overrides on the profile page.

 How settings connect to the setup checklist

-The /planning setup checklist reads from settings to compute progress.
-Five of its 10 rows are settings-anchored:
+The Planning setup checklist reads from settings to compute progress.
+Several of its rows are settings-anchored:

-1. Complete company profile → organization_profile.completed_at is set
+1. Complete company profile — when the company profile is marked complete

-2. Complete compliance profile → organization_profile.ttb_reporting_period is set
+2. Complete compliance profile — when the TTB reporting period is set

-3. Add storage locations → at least one active inventory_locations row
+3. Add storage locations — at least one active inventory location exists

 What you can’t do here

-• Delete a TTB DSP number after a record references it.
-You can change the field, but the historical TTB records keep the original — this is by design (audit trail).
+• Delete a TTB DSP number after a production record references it.
+You can change the field, but the historical production records keep the original — this is by design (audit trail).

-• Change a UoM’s type after products use it.
-A weight-typed UoM cannot become volume-typed; create a new UoM instead.
+• Change a unit-of-measure type after products use it.
+A weight-typed unit cannot become volume-typed; create a new unit instead.

-• Inactive a location with on-hand inventory.
+• Inactivate a location with on-hand inventory.
 Move the inventory first.

-• Inactive a work center with scheduled MOs.
+• Inactivate a tank or line with scheduled manufacturing orders.
 Reschedule the orders first.

 These are guardrails against destructive edits that would corrupt downstream records.